 Timely facility reporting of emissions and exceedances, and maintenance of accurate on-site records, are integral components of the MassDEP compliance and enforcement program.
 They are among the mechanisms that the agency uses to determine a facility's compliance status.

-- BWP AQ 09 - Permit Restrictions (Restricted Emissions Status or RES)
+- AQ 09 - Restricted Emissions Status (RES)

 You may apply for Restricted Emission Status (RES) if you want to legally limit the amount of potential emissions from your facility through a restriction on raw materials use.